remote-sensing-lab/remote-sensing-lab.github.io/README.md

 # How to use

-###Portfolio
+###research

-Portfolio projects are in '/_posts'
+research projects are in '/_posts'

-Images are in '/img/portfolio'
+Images are in '/img/research'

 ###About